John III, Duke of Brabant: Family

-John also had a son born from Maria van Huldenberg, who founded the House of Brant: John I Brant, 1st Lord of Ayseau.
+John also had a son born from Elisabeth Maria of Huldenberg (d.
+1365), who founded the House of Brant: John I Brant, 1st Lord of Ayseau.

 In 1355, after all of his three legitimate sons had died, John was forced to declare his eldest daughter Joanna his heiress, which provoked a succession crisis after his death.
 John III was buried in the Cistercian Abbey of Villers, Belgium.

-The standard history is Piet Avonds, Brabant tijdens de regering van Hertog Jan III (1312–1356) (Koninglijke Academie, Brussels) 1991.